 Phonetics can be divided into several types like:

-- 2......It investigates above mentioned issues in the samples of certain languages.
-Specific phonetics researches phonetics in the shapes of historical and modern, synchronic and diachronic, descriptive and experimental sides. - 3.....investigates vowel and consonant phonemes, their phonetic changes and others in the comparative aspect of several genetically related and non-related languages.
+- 3.....investigates vowel and consonant phonemes, their phonetic changes and others in the comparative aspect of several genetically related and non-related languages.

 Phonetics and phonology have two levels: segmental and suprasegmental.